 ADV.02 Understanding the Organoleptic Experience

 This class is an in-depth exploration of both how we experience tea and what we experience.
 The ‘how’ begins with the anatomy of our organoleptic system, the tools we use to perceive tea on every level.
 Then we look at how the chemistry of tea ‘colors’ our experience, as well as examining some general principles concerning flavor.
 Next, there is an explanation of how we sense bitterness, astringency and sweetness in tea, and how they are (surprisingly) related.
 The last week of class identifies the compounds in tea and the roles they play in creating the flavor of tea.
+The course author is Virginia Utermohlen Lovelace MD.
+Click here to read her bio.

 1. Describe the anatomy and function of the human organoleptic system.